-The names and details of the Company's Directors in office at any time during the financial year or until the date of this report are as follows:
+The names and details of the Company's Directors in office at any time during the financial year or until the date of this report are as follows.
+Directors were in office for this entire period unless otherwise stated.

 Non-Executive Directors